shakebugs/shake-docs/docs/android/configuration-and-data/auto-screenshot.md

 ## Disable

-Let's suppose you are invoking Shake through code from the **My account → Help** screen of your app.
-You would always receive the same screenshot and it wouldn't be related to all sorts of reported tickets in any way.
+Imagine a case where you leave the auto screenshot enabled and you set up Shake in a way that your users report all their issues and suggestions only by visiting **My account → Help** in your app.
+Since Shake would always be invoked from that same place, every ticket your users send you would always have the identical screenshot attached.
+That would be both confusing and useless.

 <table class="media-container mt-40 mb-40">
 <img